logicly-au/pmhc-mds.com/_source/_posts/2017-10-04-Update-to-the-PMHC-MDS-v-0-16-2-and-system-outage.md

 The following updates and bugfixes have been implemented:

- * Fixed an issue where where in some instances the upload error messages were not reporting relevant record key
+ * Fixed an issue where in some instances the upload error messages were not reporting relevant record key

 #### PMHC MDS System Outage ####